 A. Would have required the assistance of the Roman guards assigned to guard Jesus; would have meant their death.
 All of the post-resurrection miracles would have been pure fiction, concocted by the apostles.

 B. Why does this theory not hold water?
-Possibility of convincing the guards very unlikely and the great number of people in this conspiracy would have made it impossible for it to remain a secret.
+The possibility of convincing the guards very unlikely and the great number of people in this conspiracy would have made it impossible for it to remain a secret.

 C. All but one of the apostles died as martyrs because they preached a risen Christ; do you think even one of them would have laid down his life for a known lie?